-We are all familiar with Zoom calls as it is now routine in business and social get-togethers.
-A lot of people feel this is a trend that will be with us for a while.
-Whether for business or personal communications, it is important that you look good to look good on camera.
-People are seeing you often closer than they would in person.
-So, it is essential to look your best; dress appropriately, accessorize, style your hair, put on your makeup.
+People are often seeing you closer than they would in person.
+So, it is essential to look your best: dress appropriately, accessorize, style your hair, and put on your makeup.
 It will make you appear and feel confident, organized, and trustworthy.
-Smile, look into the camera, speak slowly and carefully so your message comes out clearly.
-And here are a few skin and makeup tips to consider to be your best on camera.
+Smile, look into the camera and then speak slowly and carefully, so your message comes out clearly.
+And here are a few skin and makeup tips to consider to look your best on Zoom.

-Hydrate with moisture and anti-aging ingredients both day and night.
-Remember your skin is the canvas for flawless looking makeup.
+Hydrate with moisturizer and anti-aging ingredients both day and night.
+Remember, your skin is the canvas for flawless-looking makeup.
 If your skin looks good, your makeup will look even better.
-Choose moisturizers that will not leave your skin too greasy as you want to avoid high shine on camera.
+Choose moisturizers that will not leave your skin too greasy as you want to avoid having a high shine on camera.

 Being on Zoom calls can make you look washed-out.
-Defining your eyes with brow color and shape, mascara and eyeliner will help and are the most important eye makeup products to wear.
-Whether it be a brow powder/wax, pencil or brow tint, use a brow product.
+Start by defining your eyes with brow color and shape, then applying mascara and eyeliner.
+These are typically the most important eye makeup products to wear.
+Whether it be a brow powder/wax, pencil, or brow tint, use a brow product.
 It will really accentuate your eyes.
-For the best choice for eyeliner, try charcoal, gray-green, deep teal or navy.
+For the best choice for eyeliner, try charcoal, gray-green, deep teal, or navy.
 Avoid browns as they can make your eyes look tired.

 If you are going to use eyeshadow, always start with an eyeshadow primer.
 Eyeshadow primers will eliminate any darkness in the eye area and keep your shadow on all day without creasing.
 It’s an extra step but an important one!
 Avoid overly shimmery colors that can be distracting with the lights and camera on Zoom calls.
 Choose neutral colors that are matte in texture.
-Remember lighter colors make areas appear more pronounced or highlighted and darker colors will minimize or push back; best for puffiness or extra flesh in the eyelid.
+Remember, lighter colors make areas appear more pronounced or highlighted, and darker colors will minimize or push back and are best for puffiness or extra flesh in the eyelid.
 The results are magnified under lights and cameras.

 Blush is recommended to bring some color to your face.
 Choose a matte finish in a neutral pink/coral.
-Cheek color can be either cream or powder and it will an easy step to brighten your face.
-Just smile and apply the blush in the apples of your cheeks.
+Cheek color can be either cream or powder, and it will be an easy step to brighten your face.
+Just smile and apply the blush to the apples of your cheeks.
 Blend with your fingers or a brush.
-If you need help matching to your skin color, reach out to me at 877-3GIELLA or [email protected]
+If you need help matching your skin color, reach out to me at 877-3GIELLA or [email protected]

 Lips are best with a soft red, pink, coral, or earthy brown.
 Avoid high shimmer or glitter and looking too wet.
-You do not want to distract your audience with a lip color that is overpowering.
+You do not want to distract your audience with an overpowering lip color.
 This is where a smile should happen!